 The SaveSmart, SpendSmart Financial Wellness Program promotes financial well-being and encourages students to practice responsible borrowing.
 High default rates and increased borrowing prompted Perry to create the program.
 The goals of the program are to make Perry students aware of their borrowing, the effects of over-borrowing, and their repayment options upon graduation.

 The path to financial wellness can be confusing and Perry Tech wants you to be successful during your time attending school and beyond.
-If you have questions about financial aid or student loans please email email@example.com or stop by the Financial Aid Office during business hours, Mon-Thu from 6:30am to 5:00pm.
+If you have questions about financial aid or student loans please email firstname.lastname@example.org or stop by the Financial Aid Office during business hours, Mon-Thu from 6:30am to 5:00pm.
+Financial aid is available for those who qualify.

 Once you’ve filled out your FAFSA and completed all the financial aid requirements, it’s time to figure out how to pay for college.
 Many students rely on loans to pay for school.
 If you are planning to borrow, do your research.
 There are many factors to consider before accepting student loans.